Blanche Barrow: Barrow Gang

-The gang's loud, drunken card games and an accidental discharge of a Browning Automatic Rifle by Clyde led to neighbors reporting suspicious men to law enforcement and local police began watching the apt.
-After awhile, a raid was organized for April 13, 1933.
+The gang's loud, drunken card games and an accidental discharge of a Browning Automatic Rifle by Clyde led to neighbors reporting suspicious men to law enforcement and local police began watching the apartment.
+After a while, a raid was organized for April 13, 1933.
 Two armed carloads of local police pulled up to confront what was suspected of just being a group of bootleggers.
-Ironically, the gang had been on the verge of leaving that day.
-Clyde responded to the police by instantly opening fire; two of the policemen were killed while others took cover from the automatic weapons wielded by the gang.
+The gang had been on the verge of leaving that day.
+Clyde responded to the police by instantly opening fire.
+Two of the policemen were killed, while others took cover from the automatic weapons wielded by the gang.

 Blanche was pulled into the getaway car, having run down the street after her dog.
-She later wrote that when being driven away, she felt "all my hopes and dreams tumbling down around me".
-Buck had gone from accompanying the gang to being part of its illegal activity when he, W.D. and Clyde stole cars and committed stick ups to replenish their cash.
+She later wrote that when being driven away, she felt "all my hopes and dreams tumbling down around me" Buck had gone from accompanying the gang to being part of its illegal activity when he, W.D. and Clyde stole cars and committed stick ups to replenish their cash.
 Left behind were documents that identified her and Buck, including their marriage license.
 They were now publicly exposed as being part of "The Barrow Gang," and associated with the killing of two police officers.

-Also left behind were unexposed rolls of film.
+Also left behind were undeveloped rolls of film.
 The police had the local newspaper develop them and photos of Bonnie pointing a gun at Clyde and other provocative poses caused a sensation.
 One picture showed Bonnie sticking her leg up on a car fender, clutching a pistol, and clenching one of W.D.'s cigars in her teeth as she glared into the camera.
-Failing to understand this and the other photos were taken as satirical fun, the pictures were sent out over the wires and widely printed, creating an shocking image of a violent gangster and his cigar-chomping moll that made national celebrities of them.
+It was not understood that this and the other photos were taken as satirical fun.
+The pictures were sent out over the wires and widely printed, creating a shocking image of a violent gangster and his cigar-chomping moll that made national celebrities of them.